JacobBonner/JenkinsTutorial/README.md

 The different types of Global Variables are
 1. `env`
     - Offers access to a set of environment variables
     - You can define your own environment variables both globally across Jenkins and on a per job basis.
-There is also a set of environment variables that are set automatically in each environment, which can be found at `${YOUR_JENKINS_HOST}/env-vars.html` on your Jenkins master server.
+    - There is a set of environment variables that are set automatically in each environment, which can be found at `${YOUR_JENKINS_HOST}/env-vars.html` on your Jenkins master server.
 Since your instance of Jenkins is running on a local VM and was configured for port 8080, this will be http://localhost:8080/env-vars.html/.
 2. `params`
     - Exposes all parameters defined in the build as a read-only map.
 3. `currentBuild`